Tuition Rebates (for Undergraduate Students)

 - Students desiring to qualify for tuition rebates are solely responsible for enrolling only in courses that will qualify them for rebates.

-A student who has transferred from another institution of higher education is responsible for providing to the institution awarding the degree the official transcripts from all institutions attended by the student.
+- A student who has transferred from another public or independent institution of higher education is responsible for providing to the institution awarding the degree official transcripts from all institutions attended by the student.

 The rebate for eligible students is a maximum of $1,000.
 To apply for the rebate, please download the application form here>>> and submit it to your academic dean.

 This page was last updated on: January 4, 2016